jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

 ### 34 Notification of change of address
 (1) Every holder of a firearms licence who changes his address shall, within 30 days after doing so, give notice in writing thereof to the Arms Office nearest to his new address.
 (2) Every holder of a firearms licence, being a licence that bears an endorsement permitting the holder to have possession of a pistol, military style semi-automatic firearm, or restricted weapon, who intends to change his address, shall notify an Arms Office of the arrangements made for the safe custody of the pistol, military style semi-automatic firearm, or restricted weapon during its shift to the new address.
-(3) Every person commits an offence and is liable on summary conviction to a fine not exceeding $500 who contravenes subsection (1) or subsection (2).
+(3) Every person commits an offence and is liable on conviction to a fine not exceeding $500 who contravenes subsection (1) or subsection (2).

 **Photographs**